DiligentGraphics/DiligentSamples/Tutorials/Tutorial14_ComputeShader/readme.md

 Formatted buffer allows format conversions when accessing elements of a buffer (such as float->UNORM).
 We will not use this though and access buffers as raw integer values.
-Formatted buffers do not provide default views because default format is ambiguous, so we have to manually create the views explicitly defining the format:
+Formatted buffers do not provide default views because default format is ambiguous, so we have to explicitly define the format (one 32-bit integer) and manually create the views:

 ```cpp
 RefCntAutoPtr<IBufferView> pParticleListHeadsBufferUAV;